Block from U+FFF0 to U+FFFF. This block was introduced in Unicode version 3.0 (1999). It contains 7 codepoints.

 The Wikipedia provides the following information on block Specials:

-Specials is the name of a short Unicode block allocated at the very end of the Basic Multilingual Plane, at U+FFF0–FFFF.
-Of these 16 codepoints, 5 are assigned as of Unicode 7.0:
+Specials is a short Unicode block of characters allocated at the very end of the Basic Multilingual Plane, at U+FFF0–FFFF.
+Of these 16 code points, five have been assigned since Unicode 3.0:

 - U+FFFE <noncharacter-FFFE> not a character.